 - The anonymity of social postings enables teenagers to disassociate themselves from what is happening to another human being

-What can we do as parents to protect our adolescents?
+What can you do as parents to protect your adolescents?
 Have access to their social channels and monitor them from time to time.
 If #ROASTME or #ROASTING appears, sit down with your child and talk to them about it immediately.
-What is funny and lighthearted to them may be the shove that pushes a fellow classmate over the edge to self-hatred or even suicide.
+What is funny and lighthearted to them may be the shove that pushes a classmate over the edge to self-hatred or even suicide.

 Timothy Dimoff – Speaker, National Expert, Author